 Lenders will also have to make sure that their advertising is “fair, clear and not misleading”, so that customers will have enough knowledge to make an informed choice.

-Importantly, anyone using BNPL from 15 July onwards will benefit from valuable Section 75 Consumer Credit protection.
+Importantly, anyone using BNPL from 15 July onwards benefits from valuable Section 75 Consumer Credit protection.
 Section 75 essentially means that if something goes wrong with something you’ve purchased using a BNPL arrangement, such as the item not arriving or being faulty, then the retailer and your BNPL company have the same responsibility towards you.
 So if the retailer won’t give you your money back, the BNPL company might, basically giving you an extra layer of protection.
 Credit cards already provide this protection.
 You can find out more about how it works in our guide Section 75 protections explained.

 If you’re struggling with debt